Cal Raleigh Player Props: Mariners vs. Rockies

 Cal Raleigh At The Plate

-- Raleigh has four doubles, a home run and six walks while batting .233.
+- Raleigh is batting .233 with four doubles, a home run and six walks.

-- Raleigh has gotten at least one hit in 58.3% of his games this season (seven of 12), with more than one hit three times (25.0%).
+- Raleigh has picked up a hit in seven of 12 games this season, with multiple hits three times.

-- He has gone deep in one of 12 games, and in 2.1% of his plate appearances.
+- He has hit a home run in one of 12 games, and in 2.1% of his plate appearances.

-- In five games this year (41.7%), Raleigh has picked up an RBI, and in three of those games (25.0%) he had more than one.
+- Raleigh has driven home a run in five games this year (41.7%), including more than one RBI in 25.0% of his games.

-- In three of 12 games this season, he has scored, including multiple runs once.
+- He has scored at least one run three times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.